Wrentham Village Premium Outlets

 The Wrentham Village Premium Outlets is an open-air outlet power center owned by the Simon Property Group.
 It is located off I-495 and Route 1A in Wrentham, Massachusetts.
 The facility opened in 1997, and was expanded in 1998, 1999, and 2000.
 With 616000 ft2 and 170 retailers, it has been credited as the reason for the downfall of the nearby, smaller Worcester Common Outlets, which closed in 2006, as well as the Cape Cod Factory Outlet Mall, which closed in 2011.
 In September 2018, the Simon Property Group began a multiphase and multimillion-dollar renovation of the center.

-Major brands

-The Wrentham Outlets are home to 170 stores, some of the top brands include: